 GROW!
 Community Gardeners of Manitowish Waters, Inc. exists to serve a need for those residents that relish the joy of gardening.
-To ensure everyone has a common understanding of how our garden will operate and what is expected of each gardener and visitor to the garden, we’ve developed the following Garden Rules.
-The privilege of using these community facilities as a gardener or visitor requires each person abide by the following guidelines:
+To ensure everyone has a common understanding of how our garden will operate and what is expected of each gardener and visitor to the garden, we’ve developed the following GARDEN RULES:

-All garden complaints should be written and directed to the Manitowish Waters Community Garden Steering Committee; which reserves the right to render a final decision concerning any dispute related to the Community Garden, community garden rules and/or garden participation
+- Final decisions.
+All garden complaints should be written and directed to the Manitowish Waters Community Garden Steering Committee; which reserves the right to render a final decision concerning any dispute related to the Community Garden, community garden rules and/or garden participation.

 Your compliance with the above regulations will help everyone have an enjoyable and prosperous garden.